-Action 2024 and 2025 Steps 2.1 Collaborate on countywide drought response messaging that calls out steps that all water users in Los Angeles County can take, while directing the public to find specific measures their water supplier is taking to respond to the local drought.
-Create common response messaging materials Create list of links for water purvey drought response Provide materials and links to existing, regional mechanisms (e.g., Water for LA, Be Waterwise) Coordinate with dry weather flow prohibition and conditionally exempt discharge requirements of the LA Stormwater Permit Find local projects through WaterTalks program 2.2 Expand upon ongoing efforts to create consistent messaging on the development of drought resilient supplies.
-Mention existing efforts during CWP meetings and outreach Increase region-wide conservation messaging Coordinate with dry weather flow prohibition and conditionally exempt discharge requirements of the LA Stormwater Permit Find community partners through WaterTalks program
+Action 2024 and 2025 Steps 2.1 Collaborate on countywide drought response messaging that calls out steps that all water users in Los Angeles County can take, while directing the public to find the specific measures their water supplier is taking to respond to the local drought.
+Create common response messaging materials Create list of links for water purvey drought response Provide materials and links to existing, regional mechanisms (e.g., Water for LA, Be Waterwise) Coordinate with dry weather flow prohibition and conditionally exempt discharge requirements of the LA Stormwater Permit Find local projects through WaterTalks, RedesignLA, and other programs 2.2 Expand upon ongoing efforts to create consistent messaging on the development of drought-resilient supplies.
+Mention existing efforts during CWP meetings and outreach Increase region-wide conservation messaging Coordinate with dry weather flow prohibition and conditionally exempt discharge requirements of the LA Stormwater Permit Find community partners through WaterTalks, RedesignLA, and other programs